dustinpfister/blog_posts/_posts/js-document-location.md

 layout: post
 categories: js
 id: 365
-updated: 2020-07-05 11:59:15
+updated: 2020-11-16 11:07:15
-version: 1.29
+version: 1.30
 ---

-The [document location](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) property contains a [location object](https://developer.mozilla.org/en-US/docs/Web/API/Location) in client side javaScript that contains the URL of the current page, along with other useful properties about the current location of a web page.
+The [location](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) property of the document object in client side javaScript contains a [location object](https://developer.mozilla.org/en-US/docs/Web/API/Location).
+This location object contains the URL of the current page, along with other useful properties about the current location of a web page.
+So the property is useful for finding out where a script is being used, but it can also be used as a way to redirect also.

-In addition to being a way to know the current URL, it can also be used to preform a redirect to a new location by setting the value of the document location property to a string that is the new URL to go to.
+So then in addition to being a way to know the current URL, it can also be used to preform a redirect to a new location by setting the value of the document location property to a string that is the new URL to go to.
 That is because although the object itself is read only a new URL can be set to the property that will cause the browser to load that new given URL that it has been set to.

-So the location property of the document object will come in handy when making any kind of client side system that needs to redirect.
+So the location property of the document object will come in handy when making any kind of client side system that needs to know the current location where it is running, as well as changing what the current page is with client side javaScript.
 With that said in this post I will be outlining some basic use case examples of the document.location property as well as some other related topics such as window location and how it compares to document location.

 <!-- more -->